JoniHonkanen/ucs-llm-local-helper-bot/readme.md

 A helper, which with a small modification can be made to comment on compatibilities based on database searches.
 To be presented to GPT Lab and business partners.

+## Installation

+1. start venv -> .\.venv\Scripts\activate
+2. install packages -> pip install -r requirements.txt
+3. create .env file with own keys for openai and tavily
+   1. OPENAI_API_KEY
+   2. TAVILY_API_KEY
+4. start program (with chainlit) -> chainlit run main.py

+### Nice to know

+Here is used/tested Ollama models, so if you want to test with local LLM, some of these need to be installed:
+"llama3"
+"zephyr"
+"gemma:2b"
+"llava"

 ## Requiremets for the project

 1. Chat styled UI, where it is possible to search items